Do you wanna build an Olaf Marshmallow Snowman?

 Olaf is my favourite Frozen character as he is optimistic, innocent and in awe of the world.
 You absolutely have to listen to his Summer song.
 Warm hugs for everyone!

-Here’s how to make your own edible Olaf marshmallow snowman, whether for a Frozen party or to commemorate the upcoming Frozen 2 movie!
+Here’s how to make your own edible Olaf marshmallow snowman, whether for a Frozen party or to keep young ones entertained for an hour-and-a-half!

 Materials for Olaf Marshmallow Snowman: